reconhub/reconhub.github.io/guidelines.md

 *Note: this document is work in progress!
 Please send comments / suggestions using disqus, by posting issues or via pull requests.
 The file generating this page is [there](https://github.com/reconhub/reconhub.github.io/blob/master/guidelines.md)*.

-This document provides guidelines for package development and review which are meant to promote clearer, robust, maintainable, and well-documented code.
+This document provides guidelines for package development which are meant to promote clearer, robust, maintainable, and well-documented code.
 It borrows largely from the [*rOpenSci* onboarding guidelines](https://github.com/ropensci/onboarding/) and from [this post](http://discourse.repidemicsconsortium.org/t/scoring-system-for-r-packages/31/2) on the RECON forum.
 See [list of contributors](#credits) for more information on people who shaped this.